-“Pinched nerve” is actually a lay or common term and is not considered an accurate or scientific term for describing what happens.
-Nerves are rarely affected by a direct pinching process, but are more often compressed, irritated, tensioned, stretched, or experience interference.
-Nerves can be compressed or impinged by bone, tumors, disc bulges, or fibrotic (scar) tissue to name a few.
-Pressure on a nerve can result in malfunction of that nerve.
-This is why chiropractors like to more accurately use the terms “interference” or “irritation”.
+“Pinched nerve” is a layman’s term for compressed, irritated, tensed or stretched nerves – any experience of interference.
+Nerves can be compressed or impinged by bone, tumors, disc bulges or fibrotic (scar) tissue to name a few.
+Pressure on a nerve can result in malfunction, which is why chiropractors like to use the more accurate terms “interference” or “irritation”.
 A subluxation in the spine leads to abnormal motion of that joint.
 This motion can interfere with what are called spinal reflexes.
 Spinal reflexes are a way for the body to relay messages from the body to the spinal cord and vice versa.
 A fixed or stuck vertebra can cause these impulses to become scrambled.

-Nerve interference whether from compression, or irritation, may or may not be painful.
-Only 8% of the billions of nerve fibers in our body are the sensory type, which perceive pain (called nociceptors).
-We also have motor nerves controlling our movement and muscles; autonomic nerves, which control organs and visceral functions such as heartbeat and immune system; and other types of sensory nerves, which perceive, touch (see also numbness), temperature, vibration and regulate balance.
+Nerve interference, whether from compression or irritation, may or may not be painful.
+Only 8 percent of the billions of nerve fibers in our body are the sensory type, which perceive pain (called nociceptors).
+We also have motor nerves controlling our movement and muscles; autonomic nerves, which control organs and visceral functions such as heartbeat and immune system; and other types of sensory nerves, which perceive touch, temperature, vibration and regulate balance.
 A disturbance in nerve function can lead to severe pain if it so happens that a nociceptor is the nerve that is irritated.
 Sciatica is a term used to describe pain in the sciatic nerve due to “pinching” in the lower back.
 Interference in other types of nerves can lead other types of problems.